fossabot/everpl/docs/source/user/getting_started.rst

 platform and end-user itself possible.
 It is connected to the platform and allows to use all its features via some user-friendly interface.

+If you are a developer, you can develop own client application based on API section of this documentation.
+Otherwise, you can choose one on the :doc:`./client_applications` page.

-In the next chapters you will find how to install [#f1]_ all the software needed and how to run it [#f2]_ for the first time.
+In the next chapters you will find how to install [#f1]_ Everthing Platform and how to run it [#f2]_ for the first time.
 Just click 'next' button to continue.

 .. rubric:: Footnotes